BigBang001/ShlokMudra-Bhagavad-Gita-Quiz-Application/README.md

 4. **Track Learning Progress:** The application allows users to track their quiz performance and progress over time, enabling them to monitor their learning journey and identify areas for improvement.

-5. **Utilize Innovative Technology:** By leveraging advanced computer vision techniques for hand gesture recognition and integrating audio feedback functionality, ShlokMudra showcases the potential of technology to enhance educational experiences.
+5. **Utilize Innovative Technology:** By leveraging advanced computer vision techniques for hand gesture recognition and integrating audio feedback functionality, ShlokMudra showcases the potential of technology to enhance educational experiences.<br>

 ### Key Features